Staycationer’s guide to Suffolk

-Slightly further inland you’ll find fabulous country estates including Kesgrave Hall which opened a new spa in 2020, and the stunning Tudor Seckford Hall Hotel & Spa.
+Slightly further inland you’ll find fabulous country estates including Kesgrave Hall and the stunning Tudor Seckford Hall Hotel & Spa.
 Enjoy a slice of the city at Ipswich’s Salthouse Harbour Hotel on the boat-filled waterfront (book the incredible penthouse for the best views in town) and locations don’t get much more central than The Angel Hotel in Bury St Edmunds, which has views over the abbey gardens.

 Suffolk really knows a thing or two about serious high-end self-catering too.
 Wilderness Reserve is a one-of-a-kind country estate with everything from grand halls to cute candlelit cottages to book – all decked out in the most incredible interiors and with access to luxe facilities reached by rentable Pashley bikes.
 Retreat East is along the same lines, but with a focus on spa-ing and relaxing in a collection of beautifully renovated outbuildings.

 In West Suffolk you can’t really ask for a more idyllic holiday setting than medieval Lavenham (it looks like a film set and has been used in many movies).
 The Swan in Lavenham is particularly gorgeous – with beams everywhere you look and a special occasion restaurant for romantic meals.
 In the beautiful Market Square there’s the foodie favourite – The Great House, with a French restaurant that’s so good you’d think you’re in France.